Saint Botvid

-Saint Botvid was a Christian missionary in Sweden during the 11th and early 12th centuries.
+Saint Botvid was a Christian missionary in Sweden during the 11th century.

 Biography

-Botvid, who was born in Södermanland, Sweden, went on a trade trip to England where he came into contact with Christianity and was converted to the Christian faith.
+Botvid, who was born in Södermanland, Sweden, went on a trade trip to England where he came into contact with Christianity and was converted to the Catholic faith.
 Botvid was sent back as a missionary to Sweden by Saint Sigfrid of Växjö along with Saint David and Saint Eskil.
 The missionaries preached chiefly in Södermanland and Västmanland, in the area of Lake Mälaren.
 According to legend, Botvid was killed with an axe while boating near Rågö in the archipelago of Södermanland.
-Botvid was buried in Salem Church (Salems kyrka) around the year 1120 which led to the church becoming a pilgrimage church.
+Botvid was buried in Salem Church (Salems kyrka) around the year 1100 which led to the church becoming a pilgrimage church.

 Legacy

 Saint Botvid is shown on the seal and coat of arms of Botkyrka Municipality, where he carries an axe and a fish.
 Botkyrka is Swedish and short for "Botvid's Church".
 Saint Botvid is one of the guardian saints of Södermanland along with Saint Eskil who had his base in the city of Eskilstuna in eastern Södermanland.